Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Abstract

 \section{Abstract}

 Grover's algorithm is a fundamental quantum algorithm that achieves a quadratic speedup for unstructured search problems of size $N$.
-Recent studies have reformulated this task as a maximization problem on the unitary manifold and solved it via linearly convergent Riemannian gradient ascent (RGA) methods, resulting in a complexity of $\mathcal{O}(\sqrt{N/M}\log (1/\varepsilon))$, where $M$ denotes the number of target items.
+Recent studies have reformulated this task as a maximization problem on the unitary manifold and solved it via linearly convergent Riemannian gradient ascent (RGA) methods, resulting in a complexity of $\mathcal{O}(\sqrt{N/M}\log (1/\varepsilon))$, where \(M\) denotes the number of target items and \(\varepsilon\) denotes the success probability error.
 In this work, we adopt the Riemannian modified Newton (RMN) method to solve the quantum search problem, under the assumption that the ratio $ M/N$ is known.
 We show that, in this setting, the Riemannian Newton direction is collinear with the Riemannian gradient in the sense that the Riemannian gradient is always an eigenvector of the corresponding Riemannian Hessian.
-As a result, without additional overhead, the proposed RMN method numerically achieves a quadratic convergence rate with respect to the error $\varepsilon$, implying a complexity of $\mathcal{O}(\sqrt{N/M}\log\log (1/\varepsilon))$.
+This structure removes the overhead of Hessian inversion and allows the proposed RMN method to retain the local quadratic convergence in terms of the error $\varepsilon$.
+More precisely, we rigorously prove an overall complexity of $\mathcal{O}(\sqrt{N/M}+\log\log(1/\varepsilon) )$.
 Furthermore, our approach remains Grover-compatible, namely, it relies exclusively on the standard Grover diffusion and oracle operators to ensure algorithmic implementability, and its parameter update process can be efficiently precomputed on classical computers.